matrix-org/synapse/docs/upgrade.md

 Configuring a non-HTTP(S) `web_client_location` configuration is is now a configuration error.
-Since the `webclient` listener is no longer supported, this setting only applies to the root path `/` of the Synapse install and no longer the `/_matrix/client/` path.
+Since the `webclient` listener is no longer supported, this setting only applies to the root path `/` of Synapse's web server and no longer the `/_matrix/client/` path.